Salamanca ferry

 ferry company BRITTANY FERRIES logo - CruiseMapper

-The operator/ship charterer Brittany Ferries (fleet, 1972-founded, headquartered in Roscoff France) is a French ferry company operating on the shipping routes France-UK and France-Spain.
+The operator / ship charterer Brittany Ferries (fleet, founded in 1972, headquartered in Roscoff France) is a French ferry company operating shipping routes between France and the UK and between France and Spain.

 Photos of Salamanca ferry